History & Present Day

 The Legislature changed the name of Central Maine Vocational Technical Institute to Central Maine Technical College (CMTC) in 1989 to reflect CMTC’s role and status as a comprehensive institution of higher education.
 On July 1, 2003, CMTC became Central Maine Community College (CMCC), offering transfer degrees in the arts and sciences as well as career and technical programs.

 Today there are approximately 3,000 students enrolled in Central Maine Community College courses.
-In addition, an estimated 2,000 area residents participate each year in conferences, courses and programs offered through the Corporate and Community Services Division of the College.
+In addition, an estimated 2,000 area residents participate each year in conferences, courses and programs offered through the Center for Workforce and Professional Development Division of the College.
 The students are served by approximately 150 faculty and staff members.
-Each year more than 400 students graduate with an associate’s degree or certificate.
+Every year approximately 500 students graduate with an associate’s degree or certificate.